 Broadcast from William St, Limerick || Scheduled close December 23rd

 As we approached the end of the year, and the end of an epoch, one of the longest-running stations in Limerick, with one of the best-known pirate presenters, had already shut its transmitter doors by the early hours of Christmas Eve.

 They were under no illusions – they didn’t expect to be back on air with a licence to broadcast – so the goodbyes were emotional and heartfelt.

-As a prelude to what’s to come over the next few days, listen here to how the larger than life John Frawley signed off on Raidió Luimní at 11am on the morning of December 23rd…the station closedown was to come later that night but John ‘The Man’ (pictured on his final show) deserves a section all to himself!
+As a prelude to what’s to come over the next few days, listen here to how the larger than life John Frawley signed off on Raidió Luimní at 11am on the morning of December 23rd…the station closedown was to come later that night but John ‘The Man’ (pictured right) deserves a section all to himself!

 And so, it fell to Alf de Lacy to shut down Raidió Luimní in the early hours of Christmas Eve – relive those final moments of the station here starting from 12.55am, recorded off 103FM.

 Broadcast from Waterford City || Scheduled close December 26th